AutoxingTech/axbot_restbook/docs/reference/websocket.md

 ## Incremental Map

-Incremental mapping is used to enhance positioning in an ever-changing environment.
-This topic shows the freshly incremented map.
-It can be turn on in `RobotAdmin`'s display panel.
+Incremental mapping enhances positioning in dynamic or frequently changing environments.
+This topic displays the newly updated map.
+It can be enabled in the `RobotAdmin` display panel.

-The image in the topic is grey-scale.
-But in `RobotAdmin`, the colors are transformed, with red pixels represent new obstacles and light-blue represent new clear space.
+While the image in the topic is grayscale, `RobotAdmin` transforms these colors: red pixels represent new obstacles, and light-blue pixels represent newly cleared space.

 ![](./incremental_map.png)